 Materials needed: marbled pork, glutinous rice, red beans, white sugar, brown sugar, cooking wine

 Materials needed: rice powder, marbled pork, ginger, chopped green onion, soy sauce, cooking wine

 Small taro, chopped chicken, Pixian broad bean sauce, Sichuan pickle, pickled pepper, green onion, shallot, garlic, ginger, cooking wine, prickling pepper, dried hot pepper

 You can get the materials needed for the preparation of New Year's Eve dinner in farmer's markets in Chengdu as well as in supermarkets.
 The farmer's market has the whole variety with reasonable price, and some markets also have a special recommendation for the festive dish preparation.
 But the buyer needs to ask for the price, so it is suitable for foreign friends with certain Chinese language ability.
 The shopping environment in supermarkets is more comfortable, but the variety is limited mainly on raw materials.
 One can choose either way as he/she likes.

 Farmer's markets: Shaoling Road Farmers'Market (No. 2 Shaoling Road, Chengdu), Yulin Full-scale Vegetable Market (No. 11 Yulin Street West, Chengdu), Supo Farmer's Market (No. 28, Zhongpeng Road West, Chengdu)

 Next, it's time for you to cook for your friends and family!

 Of course, there are two tips of "full consideration" (for lazy bones, actually):

-There are also restaurants in Chengdu that offer full-table dinner for deliver-to-home service.
+There are also restaurants in Chengdu that offer full-time full-table dinner for deliver-to-home service.
 If you are not sure about homemade Chinese food, you can choose such a service to help you become an honored host;